Addressing Georgia’s Rural Healthcare Needs

 Every member of this committee is absolutely committed to getting to the roots of what is threatening the viability of rural hospitals.
 And we will find solutions that strengthen not only them but also the entire rural health care system of Georgia.

 State Representative Terry England

-Representative Terry England represents the citizens of District 116, which includes portions of Barrow County.
-He was elected into the House of Representatives in 2005, and currently serves as the Chairman of the Appropriations Committee, and the Ex-Officio of the Ways & Means Committee.
-He also serves on the Agriculture & Consumer Affairs, Education, Industry and Labor, and Natural Resources & Environment committees.
+Representative Terry England represents the citizens of District 116, which includes most of Barrow County.
+He was elected to the Georgia House of Representatives in 2004 and sworn into office on Jan.
+10, 2005.
+Currently, he serves as the chairman of the House Appropriations Committee and is an ex-officio member of the Ways & Means Committee.
+He also serves on the Agriculture & Consumer Affairs Committee, the Education Committee, the Industry and Labor Committee, and Natural Resources & Environment Committee.